Valid and invalid positions in GpsGate

 Notes

 • Invalid positions are not being taken into account when the tracks are drawn on the map.
-Only valid positions are represented as tracks when using the Draw tracks option in the Tracking Points panel.
+Only valid positions are represented as tracks when using the Draw Tracks option in the Tracking Points panel.

 • Read more about diagnosing terminal data here.